 The Verdict?
 The Sony GTK XB90 is one of the loudest Bluetooth speakers you can find with a combined power output of 360 watts RMS.
 It is the loudest speaker from Sony and it delivers a really mighty punch with plenty of bass and deep beats.
 We tested this speaker with a variety of music genres including EDM, hip-hop, rock and pop and we thoroughly enjoyed listening to the crisp highs and detailed vocals from this speaker.
 The bass from the XB90 is very satisfying, with a deep powerful low-end that can make your windows shake.
 If you are looking for one of the loudest portable speakers with very deep bass, the Sony GTK XB90 is a great choice.

-#10 Loudest Marshall Speaker: Marshall Woburn II
+#10 Best Marshall Speaker: Marshall Woburn II Loudest Bluetooth Speaker

 |Marshall Woburn II Loudest Bluetooth Speaker Specs:|